Learn from a winner: Hit irons like A. Jutanugarn

-Karen Stupple and Travis Fulton play Pebble Beach Holes 17 and 18 on the simulator.
+Karen Stupples and Travis Fulton play Pebble Beach holes Nos.
+17 and 18 on the simulator.
 Watch Morning Drive everyday 7AM ET.

 Coore on restoring Pinehurst No. 2: A ‘daunting’ task